gabrieletome/vitis_tools/README.md

  '-c'           Add edges between associated genes '-e'           Print Venn Diagram and Histogram for complete analysis '-f [NUMBER]'  Ignored genes with frel<=NUMBER
+ '-u'           Compute the expansion of the graph built on all genes of the files given in input.
+Do not require the GENES file

 GENES: file .csv with the genes to analyze.
+NOT NEED IN CASE OF TAG '-u'.
 Example: ('CoupleGeneToIntegrate/default_example_STS.csv')

 FILES: can be a list of .csv or .zip.
 These are the expansion list from OneGenE
 ```